 Nearly every person experiences physiologic tremors.
 These tremors are usually unnoticeable and manifest as a fine shaking of the hands and fingers.
 Physiologic tremors result from triggers like anxiety, fatigue, stress, and exercise.
 Enhanced physiologic tremors have different causes, and the shaking is more visible.
-An overactive thyroid, stimulants like caffeine, and certain medications can all lead to enhanced physiologic tremors.
+An overactive thyroid, stimulants like caffeine, and hypoglycemia can all lead to enhanced physiologic tremors.

 Essential tremors are among the most widespread types of tremors, and many experts consider them the most common movement disorder.
 People over the age of 65 are most likely to develop an essential tremor, though they can affect anyone.
 The tremors are rhythmic and usually become less noticeable when a person is resting.
 Other signs of essential tremor include uncontrollable head-nodding, a quivering voice, and a change in gait.
 Essential tremor appears to be inheritable, though the cause is unknown.

 Many medications list tremors or shaking as potential side effects.
-While these tremors often fall into other classifications, such as physiologic tremor, medical experts find it helpful to also view them as a unique category.
+While these tremors often fall into other classifications, medical experts find it helpful to also view them as a unique category.
 Drugs for conditions like asthma often increase stress hormone levels, which can trigger a tremor.
 Antidepressants that stimulate serotonin receptors can also be responsible.
 A tremor is probably a side-effect of medication if it stays consistent, looks the same on both sides, or only occurs after changing dosages.